EV3lindaboi/EV3lindaboi/README.md

 </p>

 <p align = "right" size = "1">
-i do not have anything against vegans i just thought it was a funny name when i thought of it when i was younger
+i do not have anything against vegans i just thought it was a funny name when i thought of it when i was younger; i will change the name one day maybe...
 </p>

 </font>